Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 First, the supervisor AGI is still limited to the "island" of weaker human-compatible options.
 Other AGIs can dominate the supervisors because their options are not limited.

 In other words, even if these supervisor AGIs detect a problem, they are not necessarily able to act on them.
-Think back to the science buttons concept.
-The sciences are dual-use, but of the "two versions" of each science button, the ones in the "ocean" are bigger because they have no constraints.
-If an AGI uses biological understanding to create bioweapons, then there are not many options for the safe AGI to counteract them.
 There is an asymmetry between offense and defense, where offense has the advantage for many dangerous domains.
 Biology is one of them.
+If an AGI uses biological understanding to create bioweapons, then there are not many options for the safe AGI to counteract them.

 Further, even if a supervisor AGI reviews the other AGI and approves, then the other AGI may still be secretly using dangerous advantages that the reviewer AGI didn't realize.
 This AGI may simply be too complex for another AGI to understand everything that it is doing.